 How have you scaled?

-Right now there are 9 of us in 4 different locations, well, 5 different location if you want to count me working from home at Utah.
+Right now there are 9 of us in 4 different locations, well, 5 different locations if you want to count me working from home at Utah.
 We have a site manager for each office: New York, Delaware, California, and the UK.
 They oversee the operations, contracts and negotiations, and fiscal responsibility for each location.

 Each site manager directly supervises a development executive who is charged with actively searching for and cultivating projects of interest in the entertainment, lifestyle, and tech sectors that are good matches for our mission and our investments’ network.
 Beyond that, we have third-party analysts, accountants, and legal.
 We grew very quickly, within a quarter year.